Pont du Gard - France

 South of Arles unfolds Camargue.
 Salin-de-Giraud, created in the 19th century to house the salt industry workers, is a village known for its red waters, flamingos and the immense beach at Piémanson.
 Between land and sea, is the alluring Saintes-Marie-de-la-Mer with its streets of single storey houses, marina and beaches.
 A visit of the fortified city of Aigues-Mortes plunges you into the middle ages and the crusades era of the King, Saint-Louis.
 His story leads you to its sidekick, the charming port of Grau-du-Roi.

 Leaving Arles, the Montmajour Abbey is a major Romanesque art monument for the medieval period monk builders.
 Les Baux de Provence is another exceptional site, with a fortified village perched in the foothills of the Alpilles that dominates the Provencal countryside.
 Take a few hours to explore the narrow streets of the medieval village and the chateau with its incredible views.
 A stone’s throw away, the Carrières de Lumières offers mesmerizing scenes.
 Saint-Rémy-de-Provence is a charming stop-off before visiting Glanum, a famous archeological site of the ancient world, followed by the superb Royal Castle of Provence that awaits in Tarascon.
+Spend the evening in Avignon.

 The historic centre of Avignon is a magnificent labyrinth of lanes and buildings full of history, with cafés and terraces that invite you to wander through.
 Don’t miss Rue des Teinturiers punctuated with notable buildings.
 Among the many museums, Le Petit Palais will delight lovers of Italian painting and complete the visit of the monumental Palais des Papes.
 Behind the city, the Rhone taunts the remains of Pont d’Avignon, said Saint Benezet, and its banks offer pretty walks.
 Enjoy a relaxed evening in Avignon.